Virginia Ancestry

 Title: Efficient and Effective On-Site Research Strategies

 Description: Do I need to make a photocopy or not?
-Learn how to make the most of your time on a research trip to a courthouse, library or other repository from a full-time professional genealogists.
+Learn how to make the most of your time on a research trip to a courthouse, library or other repository from a full-time professional genealogist.
 Pre-trip planning and use of electronics are discussed.

 Title: Finding your Ancestors in Local Histories

-Target Audience: Beginning to Intermediate Researchers.
+Target Audience: Beginning to intermediate.

 Description: Focuses on research strategies for locating ancestral biographical and genealogical information in local histories published in the United States between 1880-1920.
 Myriad examples demonstrate methods of verifying the data.
 Repositories, indexes and electronic databases are examined.